Jing-Van/shortner-url-api/README.md

 this repo is mainly for shortner url demo, not implementing a middle ware in this case

 # post analysis
-spent too much time on travis CI and test coverage experiments since I am interested.
+Spent too much time on travis CI and test coverage experiments since I am interested.

 # Todo
-I am sure with more time, I will be able to research out the following 2 as well Since I am a first time node js user, may I stop here, please?
+I am sure with more time, I will be able to research out the following 2 as well.
+Since I am a first time node js user, may I stop here, please?
 Thank you

 ## decoding short url